3-wise Independent Random Walks can be Slightly Unbounded: Introduction

-In section \ref{UpperBounds}, we uniformly bound random walks corresponding to insertion-only streams and random walks with step sizes not necessarily uniform $\pm 1$ variables.
-We first generalize Kolmogorov's inequality \cite{Kolmogorov} by proving that for any $4$-wise independent random variables $X_1, ..., X_n$ with mean $0$ and finite variance,
+In section \ref{UpperBounds}, we bound random walks corresponding to insertion-only streams and random walks with step sizes that are not necessarily uniform $\pm 1$ variables.
+We first generalize Kolmogorov's inequality \cite{Kolmogorov} to $4$-wise independent random variables via the following theorem.